echogarden-project/echogarden/docs/CLI.md

 ### Voice activity detection

-**Task**: given an audio file, try to classify which parts of the audio contain speech, and which don't.
+**Task**: Given an audio file, try to classify which parts of the audio contain speech, and which don't.

 This would apply VAD and play the audio, synchronized with `speech` and `nonspeech` indicators, printed to the terminal.
 ```bash